 Most general questions regarding the History Department’s General History Option can be answered on this Web site.
 However, any specific questions you might have about the program should be directed to one of the department’s General History Option advisors.
-If your last name begins with the letters A – N, your advisor is Professor Jeffery Livingston; if your last name begins with O – Z, your advisor is Professor Dale Steiner.
+If your last name begins with the letters A – N, your advisor is Professor Jeffery Livingston; if your last name begins with O – Z, your advisor is Professor James Matray.

 Current students are required to visit their advisor at least once each semester.
 Your advisor will help you plan your schedule for the next semester and beyond, suggest complementary or alternative courses of study, alert you to changes in university requirements, monitor your progress through the program, and advise you about career options.